breeatoomey/newity-case-study/ai-log.md

 #### Data weirdness worth knowing about

-- **90 of 620 docs (~14.5%) have `date_received` > REFERENCE_NOW** and will display as "Not yet received."
+- **90 of 620 docs (~14.5%) have `date_received` > REFERENCE_NOW** and will display with their actual future-relative-to-now dates.
 Breakdown by status: 37 Received, 32 Approved, 14 Under Review, 7 Expired.
 - **The 7 Expired-with-future-date_received rows** are the oddest case in the data — "received in the future, then expired."
 Almost certainly noise from however the sample data was generated.
-The tightened Expired rule from segment 2 (requires `expiration_date ≤ now`) means these don't trip stalled detection regardless, but they'll look strange if a user opens one and sees Status=Expired + Received="Not yet received" + an expiration date.
+The tightened Expired rule from segment 2 (requires `expiration_date ≤ now`) means these don't trip stalled detection regardless.
-- **The combination matters for demo narration.** Worth a one-line acknowledgment during the demo: *"You'll see a few rows where the status disagrees with the date — that's an artifact of fixed-reference-date evaluation against snapshot data."*

 #### What I'm doing before the next segment

 1. Browser sanity-check the three things that prove localStorage actually works end-to-end: edit a status → refresh → still there; edit a status → back to list → completeness reflects change; DevTools confirms the JSON shape under `newity-doc-checklist-v1`.
-2. Added a one-line reference-date indicator to the list view header so the snapshot framing is visible to anyone using the app (not just discoverable through the demo narration).
+2. Added a one-line reference-date indicator to the list view header so the snapshot framing is visible to anyone using the app.
 3. Commit before moving to the expiring-soon view.

 ### Build segment 4: Expiring-soon view with cross-application triage